JesseBrand/dnding-notes/posts/calendar/Session 3-14 - The Trapped Lair.md

 - had [[Sam Alderleaf|Sam]] explore further, discovering a passage down and some ropes leading from back of the stone slabs;
 - attempted to push one of the slabs aside, with only [[Paxton Umbra|Paxton]] really trying and the rest flailing about;
 - remembered [[Sam Alderleaf|Sam]] had a crowbar, which [[Paxton Umbra|Paxton]] used to lift a slab with the help others, which eventually succeeded;
-- followed the passage down, leading to spiral staircase down to an [[Troglodyte Lair|Old, Very Wet Ruin]];
+- followed the passage down, leading to spiral staircase down to an [[Tebinor Troglodyte Lair|Old, Very Wet Ruin]];
 - entered the room with [[Sam Alderleaf|Sam]] in front as a net dropped down on him which he was easily able to avoid, before they were set upon by several of the amphibian [[Troglodyte|Troglodytes]] who remained hidden until now;
 - saw [[Bill]] run north dodging another net effortlessly, dealing some severe damage to several [[Troglodyte|Troglodytes]] he spotted;
 - noticed more and more creatures pouring out of the side chambers before hearing some loud roars as several [[Troglodyte#Juggernaut|Huge Troglodytes]] came charging from the rooms and descended upon the party;